nwisbeta/github.io/pages/app_design/typography.md

 ### Contrast

-Text of 18pt or smaller must have a minimum contrast ratio of 4:5:1 between the colour of the text and colour of the background behind the text - see [Accessibility](/accessibility.html).
+Text of 18pt or smaller must have a minimum contrast ratio of 4:5:1 between the colour of the text and the colour of the background behind the text - see [Accessibility](/accessibility.html).

-Text of more than 18pt must have a minimum contrast ratio of 3:1 between the text colour and colour of the background behind the text.
+Text of more than 18pt must have a minimum contrast ratio of 3:1 between the text colour and the colour of the background behind the text.

-For checking contrast use the following tools:
+Use the following tools to check contrast:
 * [contrastchecker.com](https://contrastchecker.com/)
 * [WebAIM contrast checker](https://webaim.org/resources/contrastchecker/)